minyez/install_tmcstu/README.md

 ## Extension

-One may need to extend the list of online repositories to be downloaded, or retrieve more packages from the TMC workstation.
+One may need to extend the list of online repositories to be downloaded, or retrieve more packages from the remote server.
 To these ends, they can modify arrays in `extern_repos.sh` and `remote_pkgs.sh`, respectively.
 See either file for more guidance.